-Recommendations that include strategies and resources to support Arizona communities, organizations and education institutions in planning and securing funding for Digital Access and Broadband infrastructure initiatives through actions such as: state support for creation and development of local community Broadband Access Teams (BATs); maximizing the use of E-rate funding and; support for Broadband mapping.
+Recommendations that include strategies and resources to support Arizona communities, organizations and education institutions in planning and securing funding for digital access and broadband infrastructure initiatives through actions such as: state support for creation and development of local community Broadband Access Teams (BATs); maximizing the use of E-rate funding and; support for broadband mapping.

-• Funding and Resources Support Strategies
+Funding and Resources Support Strategies

-Recommendations that include strategies and resources to increase Arizona funding opportunities for Broadband development through actions such as: creating a new Broadband Development Authority; providing assistance for planning, research and development of grants; repurposing the Arizona Corporation Commission's Universal Service Fund to support Broadband and; developing a state strategy to access millions of dollars of Community Reinvestment Act Digital Equity/Digital Divide funding.
+Recommendations that include strategies and resources to increase Arizona funding opportunities for broadband development through actions such as: creating a new Broadband Development Authority; providing assistance for planning, research and development of grants; repurposing the Arizona Corporation Commission's Universal Service Fund to support broadband and; developing a state strategy to access millions of dollars of Community Reinvestment Act Digital Equity/Digital Divide funding.

-• State Broadband and Digital Inclusion Leadership, Policy and Regulation
+• State Broadband and Digital Inclusion Leadership, Policy and Regulation Recommendations that include strategies and resources for State government to provide leadership and changes or adoption of policies and recommendations to accelerate broadband deployment in rural areas and other unserved or underserved communities through actions such as: establishing a State

-Recommendations that include strategies and resources for State government to provide leadership and changes or adoption of policies and recommendations to accelerate broadband deployment in rural areas and other unserved or underserved communities through actions such as: establishing a State Broadband Office; removing barriers and providing incentives for private sector investment; initiatives to enable access telehealth and telemedicine resources and services in Arizona and; policies to enable electric cooperatives to provide middle mile and last mile Broadband to rural communities.
+Our recommendations include the acceleration of broadband deployment in rural areas and other unserved or underserved communities.
+Broadband Office; removing barriers and providing incentives for private sector investment; initiatives to enable access telehealth and telemedicine resources and services in Arizona and; policies to enable electric cooperatives to provide middle mile and last mile broadband to rural communities.

-• Technical Support and Professional Development for Education and the Community

-Recommendations that include strategies and resources to enable educators and all citizens to effectively use the Internet and devices through actions such as: providing professional development and training for educators and the public and developing strategies to sustain ongoing tech support and service desk support services for students and the public in general.
+• Technical Support and Professional Development for Education and the Community Recommendations that include strategies and resources to enable educators and all citizens to effectively use the Internet and devices through actions such as: providing professional development and training for educators and the public, and developing strategies to sustain ongoing tech support and service desk support services for students and the public in general.

-• Public Access to Digital Resources
+Public Access to Digital Resources